dalong0514/readnotes/20190201读书笔记/2019116AutoCAD-Platform-CustomizationR02.md

 0207——Chapter 17: Creating and Modifying Nongraphical Objects

-0208——Chapter 18: Working with the Operating System and External Files

-0209——Chapter 19: Catching and Handling Errors

-0210——Chapter 20: Authoring, Managing, and Loading AutoLISP Programs

-0211——Chapter 21: Using the Visual LISP Editor (Windows only)

-0212——Chapter 22: Working with ActiveX/COM Libraries (Windows only)

-0213——Chapter 23: Implementing Dialog Boxes (Windows only)

 ## 0201.
 Quick Start for New AutoLISP Programmers

 The AutoLISP® language and programming in general are two subjects that I have enjoyed for over 15 years now, but the same subjects make some people cringe and want to run in the opposite direction.
 I am not going to claim AutoLISP is easy to learn, but it can be learned by anyone, whether or not they have a programming background.
 When I first set out to learn AutoLISP, I didn't have any programming experience, but I wanted the benefits that AutoLISP could offer.